Domestic terms and conditions

 10.2 You must provide unobstructed access to the meter for meter reading and maintenance or removal.
 If we need to relocate the meter for any reason, we may charge you for the related costs unless you are eligible for this work to be done free of charge.

-11.1 Subject to clause 11.2, 11.3, 11.4 and the terms specified in the tariff guide, we can change the terms of this contract and our prices.
+11.1 Subject to clause 11.2, 11.3, 11.4 and the terms specified in the tariff guide, we can change the terms of your contract and our prices.

-11.4 If your contract has a variable price tariff and we raise your prices or make a change to this contract that puts you at a disadvantage, then unless clause 11.6 applies, we will let you know in writing at least 30 days ahead of the change taking effect.
+11.4 If your contract has a variable price tariff and we raise your prices or make a change to your contract that puts you at a disadvantage, then unless clause 11.6 applies, we will let you know in writing within a reasonable time prior to the change taking effect.
 The price rise or change will not affect you as long as:

-- you tell us that you want to end this contract (subject to clause 6.1) on or before the day on which the price rise or change takes effect;
+- you tell us that you want to end your contract (subject to clause 6.1) on or before the day on which the price rise or change takes effect;

 - you arrange to switch to a different tariff no later than 20 working days after (but not including) the date on which the changes take effect;